 A sampling program conducted in the fall of 2020 (results released in 2021, see news release dated January 15, 2021 for detailed QA/QC) identified a bulk tonnage-style gold target within the Paterson Lake Stock where sampling returned gold values up to 1.4 g/t from grab samples.
 Work in 2021 included additional sampling in the vicinity of the Quarry and Hadley showings.
 These additional grab samples collected in 2021 expanded the target some 150 m to the northeast and outlined a second zone 1 km to the east.
 Four samples were greater than 0.5 g/t gold with a high value of 1.5 g/t gold.
 Bedrock exposure is extremely poor and, where present, is dominated by fresh granodiorite.
 Gold mineralized rocks are associated with sheared and veined granodiorite in recessive exposures adjacent to larger prominent outcrops.
-A planned IP survey to cover the Quarry showing and the Kash and Marchington VMS zone are planned for October 2023.
+A planned IP survey to cover the Quarry showing has been delayed pending the granting of a work permit.